 - The Company has significant quoted investments which are exposed to fluctuations in stock prices.
 These investments represent a substantial portion of the Company's core capital and are vulnerable to fluctuations in the stock markets.
-Any decline in these quoted investments may severely impact its financial position and results of operations. - Liquidity Risk: Asset / Liability Management: The Company is exposed to liquidity risk principally as a result of lending to its customers for periods which may differ from those of its funding sources.
+Any decline in these quoted investments may severely impact its financial position and results of operations. - Liquidity Risk: Asset / Liability Management: The Company is exposed to liquidity risk if its assets cannot be readily converted into cash to meet operational or strategic needs.
 Financial firms are now increasingly focused on asset-liability risk.
 Asset-liability risk is a leveraged form of risk.
 The capital of most financial institutions is small relative to the firm's assets or liabilities, hence small percentage changes in assets or liabilities can translate into large percentage changes in capital.

 The risk is that the value of assets might fall or that the value of liabilities might rise.
-The Company is alive to the dynamics of this risk and has in place a control structure for closely monitoring incipient signs of risk in this area and to take necessary corrective measures, if needed.
+The Company is cognizant of the dynamics of this risk and has in place a control structure for closely monitoring incipient signs of risk in this area and to take necessary corrective measures, if needed.
 The Company's treasury actively manages asset liability positions in accordance with the overall guidelines laid down by the management in the Asset Liability Management (ALM) framework.